KGESH/rust-study/README.md

-# Git Auto Commit
+# Git Auto Commit Target Example

 ---

 ## Description

-- ### Select to project, then change README.md file.
+- ### This repository is target for auto commit project

 ---